DOES INSURANCE COVER DERMATOLOGY? COSMETIC vs. MEDICAL VISITS EXPLAINED

 The type and strength of your chemical peel will determine the duration of your treatment

-More complex options such as injectable fillers and surgeries can take about one hour or several hours.
+More complex options such as injectable fillers and outpatient surgeries can take about one hour or several hours.

 The type and location of your filler(s) will be the main factor in determining the duration of your appointment